 Exploring the rhythm of your writing consciously will help you to write better sentences.
-A book contains many sentences, so make yours easier and lovelier to read and you’ll write a better book.
+A book contains many sentences, so make yours easier and lovelier to read.
+Consciously crafted, creative prose makes a book better in any genre.

-- Because they have distinctive appearances (including body language, gait and mannerisms)
+- Distinctive appearances (including body language, gait and mannerisms)

 Note that appearance comes last: If you simply describe your characters’ eye colour, your character won’t stand out.
-Make your story great by creating characters you’d remember if you stood next to them while waiting in line for 15 minutes.
-Memorable appearances might suit a character’s personality or seem to be at complete odds with it.
+Key to making a story good is creating characters you’d remember if you stood next to them in line.
+Even if only for 15 minutes.

-- Introduce new characters who help or hinder your primary characters’ goals
+- Introduce new characters who help or hinder your primary character(s)

-- Introduce subplots that supplement your main story arc (more on this in the following section)
+- Add subplots that supplement your main story arc (more on this in number 5 below)

-- Illuminate why your characters have the goals you establish at the start of your book (the love-craving character had a neglectful childhood, for example)
+- Reveal why your characters have the goals you establish at the start of your book

 5. Deepen your plot with subplots